ALASdoo/accessliaison/content/english/blog/eaa-compliance-how-to-achieve-and-maintain-it.md

 Don’t go searching for quick fixes just yet\!
 In this article, we’ll help you plan and execute web accessibility practices like a pro.
 Anyway, when law is considered, there are no shortcuts to ensuring the accessibility of websites and apps.
 The right methodologies and choosing a reliable ally can secure you compliance.

-For more information about the EAA, read our first blog post from this series: [EAA Compliance: Understanding the scope and the impact on web accessibility](/blog/eea-compliance-understanding-the-scope-and-the-impact-on-web-accessibility/)
+For more information about the EAA, read our first blog post from this series: [EAA’s scope and impact on web accessibility](/blog/eaas-scope-and-impact-on-web-accessibility/)

 ## Table of contents: {#toc-heading}